-Rick Springfield (born Richard Lewis Springthorpe on 23 August 1949) is an Australian singer-songwriter, musician, and actor.
-A member of the pop rock group Zoot from 1969 to 1971, he had an initial career as a charismatic 'teen idol'; he started his string of solo works with a debut single, called "Speak to the Sky", that reached the top 10 in Australia.
+Rick Springfield is a Grammy Award-winning Australian singer-songwriter, musician, and actor known for his hit single "Jessie's Girl."
+A member of the pop-rock group Zoot from 1969 to 1971, he had an initial career as a charismatic teen idol; he started his string of solo works with a debut single, called "Speak to the Sky," that reached the top 10 in Australia.

-In mid-1972, he relocated to the U.S., evolving into a more strident new wave and power pop sound as the years passed.
-Respected a serious musician while also having a huge following, he had a #1 hit with "Jessie's Girl" in 1981 in both Australia and the U.
+In mid-1972, he relocated to the US, evolving into a more strident new wave and power pop sound as the years passed.
+Respected as a serious musician while also having a huge following, he had a #1 hit with "Jessie's Girl" in 1981 in both Australia and the US.

-Noah Drake on the daytime drama 'General Hospital' from 1981 to 1983, and he sprang back into the role during 2005 to 2008 and 2012, returning again in 2013 for the show's 50th anniversary with his son (and fellow actor) Liam Springthorpe.
+Noah Drake on the daytime drama "General Hospital" from 1981 to 1983, and he sprang back into the role from 2005 to 2008 and 2012, returning again in 2013 for the show's 50th anniversary with his son and fellow actor Liam Springthorpe.

-When being interviewed about his autobiography, Springfield admitted that he dated while married, and that it was a problem that he has overcome.
-He mentioned in particular dating Linda Blair, Demi Moore, Connie Hamzy, Morgana Welch, and Geraldine Edwards (the inspiration for Penny Lane in 'Almost Famous').
+When being interviewed about his autobiography, Springfield admitted that he dated while married and that it was a problem that he has overcome.
+He mentioned in particular dating Linda Blair, Demi Moore, Connie Hamzy, Morgana Welch, and Geraldine Edwards.

 Though on top of the world for a time, things proved unstable and uncertain.
-In 1985, when his first son was born and after the release of his 'Tao' album, Springfield took a break from his musical career to spend more time with his family, as stated before.
+In 1985, when his first son was born and after the release of his Tao album, Springfield took a break from his musical career to spend more time with his family.

 He also resolved to deal with the off-and-on depression that had affected him since his adolescence.
-Springfield had suffered much in the 70s due to both the serious illness of his father, who died on 24 April 1981, and difficulties dealing with people in the music industry.
+Springfield had suffered greatly in the 70s due to both the serious illness of his father and difficulties dealing with people in the music industry.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of popular musicians and bands to consider for performances at corporate events, fundraising galas, or university events.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.